 What is fluency and coherence for IELTS Speaking?

-When it comes to IELTS Speaking, Fluency and Coherence are used to measure a speaker’s ability to communicate logically, clearly, and without difficulty in English.
+When it comes to the IELTS Speaking band descriptors, Fluency and Coherence are used to measure a speaker’s ability to communicate logically, clearly, and without difficulty in English.
 For Fluency, a perfect band score of 9 means the speaker doesn’t have to pause to recall words, or mentally review grammatical structures.
 The speaker can focus on the message she wishes to convey rather than the language needed to say it.

 Coherence is related to fluency, but slightly different.
 It measures how well a speaker’s ideas make sense together.
 A high Band score indicates that a person can use a variety of cohesive features, discourse markers, and prompt phrases with ease in order to articulate ideas in a clear and logical way.